HOW WILL WE MAKE A DIFFERENCE

 These are the questions the Marines of Kilo Company ask themselves, as they search for a purpose and gather the strength to move forward with their lives.

-The story will be told through present day interviews with the Dunham family as well as the Marines who served alongside Corporal Dunham, including Kelly Miller and Bill Hampton whose lives he saved.
+The story is told through present day interviews with the Dunham family as well as the Marines who served alongside Corporal Dunham, including Kelly Miller and Bill Hampton whose lives he saved.

-The film will focus on how the events of that day have affected the men of Kilo Company over the past 15-years… drug and alcohol abuse, post-traumatic stress, traumatic brain injury, and in some cases, suicide.
+The film focuses on how the events of April 14, 2004, have affected the Marines of Kilo Company over the past 18-years… drug and alcohol abuse, post-traumatic stress, traumatic brain injury, and in some cases, suicide.

-The film will culminate in the small town of Scio in Western New York, as we bring these men together – some for the first time – to meet the Dunham Family, pay their respects, and hopefully find closure to the event that changed their lives forever.
+Our story culminates in the small town of Scio in Western New York, as the Marines of Kilo Company come together for a reunion at the Dunham Family home to pay their respects, and find closure from the event that changed their lives forever.

 MEDAL OF HONOR

 For conspicuous gallantry and intrepidity at the risk of his life above and beyond the call of duty while serving as a Rifle Squad Leader, 4th Platoon, Company K, Third Battalion, Seventh Marines (Reinforced), Regimental Combat Team 7, First Marine Division (Reinforced), on 14 April 2004.
 Corporal Dunham's squad was conducting a reconnaissance mission in the town of Karabilah, Iraq, when they heard rocket-propelled grenade and small arms fire erupt approximately two kilometers to the west.